imxade/Svelte-template/posts/only-design-principle/page.md

 Design priciple have been actually trying to define drection of flow of components(function/module/stack ....) of software product making it easier to maintain in long run.
 Think of it like trying to reduce a multidimentional connected graph --> 2D graph --> tree (without cycle).
 New design priciple sometimes are just complicatied representation of what we've been using since 1970s which is the concepts of Independence and Composition covered in the coat of modules.
+This allows easy switching of components similar to how a bracnch of tree could be broken or removed with all of its child and a new branch grows.

 ### independence